 - Do we have to have a company secretary?

 - Can we appoint anyone as a company secretary and how would we appoint them?

 - Is the company secretary also a director of the company?

 - Who can sign administrative documents on the company's behalf?

 - Who does a company secretary report to?

-- Can we outsource the filing and record-keeping requirements in the Companies Acts?
+- Can we outsource the filing and record-keeping requirements in the Companies Act?

-- What information do we need to send to Companies House?
+- What company information do we need to send to Companies House?